Why do this problem?

 I love it because it forces an acknowledgement of so many different topics in mathematics and is sufficiently challenging to keep almost any group meaningfully occupied within a framework of Key Stage Three mathematics content.
 This, for me, is the key to a good problem; Key Stage Three content alongside non-standard and unexpected outcomes.

 For example, notwithstanding the obvious problem solving skills necessary for managing such a non-standard problem, I think it requires an understanding of coordinates, isosceles triangles and the area of a triangle.
 It requires an awareness of the different factors of 18 and which are likely to yield productive solutions.
 It requires, also, an understanding not only of basic transformations like

-trivial.
 In short, I love this problem because of the wealth of basic ideas it encapsulates and the sheer joy it brings to problem solvers, of whatever age, when they see why the answer has to be as it is.
 It is truly the best problem ever and can provoke some interesting extensions."

 This printable worksheet may be useful: Isosceles Triangles.

 The richness of this task might best be exposed by working on the problem in small groups.
 The groups should be encouraged to keep asking the questions: are our solutions valid? have we found all of the solutions?

 Once groups feel that they have finished, they could try to explain clearly to the class why they have found all of the solutions.
 Those who missed out solutions could be encouraged to think about why these solutions were overlooked.